 United Artists released Heaven’s Gate to theaters on November 19, 1980; grossing $3.5 million worldwide on a budget of $44 million.
 Michael Cimino directed the epic western which starred Kris Kristofferson, Christopher Walken, and John Hurt.

 Heaven’s Gate 30-Second Summary

-The Criterion Collection does not endorse this podcast, and it is intended for entertainment and information purposes only.
-Heaven’s Gate, all names and sounds of Heaven’s Gate characters, and any other Heaven’s Gate related items are registered trademarks and/or copyrights of The Criterion Collection or their respective trademark and/or copyright holders.
-All original content of this podcast is the intellectual property of The Number Two Review, MHM Podcast Network, and Fuzzy Bunny Slippers Entertainment LLC unless otherwise noted.
+This podcast is intended for entertainment and information purposes only.
+The song Upbeat is brought to you by Marwan Nimra at natentine.com under a Creative Commons Attribution 4.0 License.
+All original content of this podcast is the intellectual property of the Number Two Review, the MHM Podcast Network, and Fuzzy Bunny Slippers Entertainment LLC unless otherwise noted.